 vbAbortRetryIgnore - Display ABORT, RETRY and IGNORE buttons

 vbYesNoCancel - Display YES, NO and Cancel buttons

 vbYesNo - Display YES and NO buttons

 vbExclamation - Display "Warning Message" icon

 vbDefaultButton1 - 1st button is default

 vbDefaultButton4 - 4th button is default

 vbApplicationModal - Application modal mode.
 The user must respond to the message box before continuing work in the current application.

 vbSystemModal - System modal mode.
 All applications are suspended until the user responds to the message box.

-When both helpfile and context are provided, the user can press F1 to view the Help topic corresponding to the context.
+If both helpfile and context are provided, then the user can press F1 to view the Help topic corresponding to the context.